 Life insurance is primarily there to protect your loved ones when you die, but when you become disabled and are unable to work, both you and them can become equally disadvantaged financially.
 Having a disability income rider on your policy will help you maintain your coverage even if something should happen to you that prevents you from maintaining your standard of living while you are still alive.

 Disability Income Rider

 Generally, 1% of the life insurance contract’s face value will be paid each month by a disability income rider.
 Another way the disability income rider may pay is that the life insurance contract’s monthly premiums may be waived.
-A disability is costly, inhibits the quality of life, and is cumbersome.
+A disability can be really expensive and reduces your quality of life.
 In the event of a disability happening, this rider provides a piece of security can make a troublesome period better.

 Monthly Disability Income Rider Option on Term Life Insurance

 Life insurance coverage is usually bought with the purpose of giving funds to your loved ones if your life were to end.
 A life insurance policy’s tax-free death benefit can offer your loved ones finances to maintain their style of living.

 Can you receive an income from life insurance coverage while you’re alive, as opposed to your family receiving it when you pass away?

 Yes! – Life insurance coverage has evolved thanks to the disability income rider and other unique policy riders.

 Life Insurance Rider Definition